bnvk/Conjuror/README.md

 2015-02-08, 2, updated commands & documentation, mailpile, home, 0.00
 ```

-You can manually add items to the CSV, or you can use the rough implemenation of the time tracker tool by running a separate script called `track.js` read more about this below.
+*You can manually add items to the CSV, or you can use the rough implemenation of the time tracker tool by running a separate script called `ctrack` read more about this below.*

-## Commands
+## Conjuror Output Commands

-To perform reports just type `node conjuror.js` into your command line with one of the following flags
+To perform reports just type `conjuror` into your command line with one of the following flags

 #### Flags